 Hiring remote software developers is no longer just an alternative to fighting the pandemic.
 Companies globally have realized that flexibility in the business and a good work-life balance can help them grow their businesses quickly.
 Hiring managers employ remote software developers globally to access the best talent.

 However, hiring international remote workers can be tricky because companies may overcome several challenges to find the best people.

 This post shares five common mistakes companies should avoid when hiring software developers.

 Mistake #1.
 Hiring Based on Convenience & Face Value

 The 2020 pandemic has forced organizations to hire remote developers, and adapt the remote working lifestyle.
 Filtering candidates by their CV alone can’t sell you to professionals.
-Having a degree in a relevant field does not always reflect a candidate's ability and is an unreliable factor when hiring remote programmers.
+Creating a resume outline with mentions of degree in a relevant field does not always reflect a candidate's ability and is an unreliable factor when hiring remote programmers.